Code-Platoon-Assignments/sql-schema-design/schema.md

 #Visualize your schema

 Open this file in your text editor and visualize your schema.
-At the top is your table name.
-Listed below are all the columns in that table.

 User
 -------------------